OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Experimental Study

 \subsection{Parameter Sensitivity}

 \textbf{Effect of the Hop Number $N$.} We conduct parameter analysis to understand the impact of $N$.
-Results in Figure \ref{fig:param:topn} show the performance of OntoTKGE equipped with different TKG extrapolation models (i.e., RE-GCN, RETIA, TiRGN, LogCL, and HisRES) achieves optimal results within a certain range (i.e., $N \in \{1, 2, 3\}$) but declines at the full ontology-view KG (denoted $\max$) over different data sets in terms of MRR, indicating that a moderate subgraph provides necessary context while an excessive one introduces noise.
+Results in Figure \ref{fig:param_combined} show that OntoTKGE equipped with different TKG extrapolation models achieves optimal results within a certain range (i.e., $N \in \{1, 2, 3\}$) but declines at the full ontology-view KG (denoted $\max$) over different data sets in terms of MRR.
+This indicates that a moderate subgraph provides necessary ontological facts related to the target entity, whereas an excessive one may introduce distant concepts.

-\textbf{Effect of the Number of GNN Layers $J$.} We investigate the impact of $J$ on our OntoTKGE's performance.
-Figure \ref{fig:param:gnn_layers} shows the performance of OntoTKGE with $J \in \{0, 1, 2, 3\}$ over 4 data sets.
-We can see that across all data sets, the performance generally peaks at $J=2$ and then slightly degrades as the number of layers increases to 3.
-The trend suggests that a 2-layer GNN architecture is effective for capturing adequate contextual information from the graph.
+\textbf{Effect of the Number of Layers $J$.} We study the impact of $J$ on OntoTKGE's performance.
+Figure \ref{fig:param_combined} shows its performance with $J \in \{0, 1, 2, 3\}$ over 4 data sets.
+Performance at $J=0$ (ontological facts are used without graph propagation) is lower than in settings with propagation layers. $J=2$ achieves the best results in almost all data sets, while $J=3$ causes a slight drop.
+This indicates that 2 layers sufficiently capture the ontological knowledge of neighboring facts, while deeper propagation may introduce irrelevant concepts.

-\textbf{Effect of the Parameter $K$.} We evaluate the impact of $K$ (used in Formula \ref{KK}) on our OntoTKGE's performance.
-Figure \ref{fig:param:K} shows the performance of OntoTKGE with $K \in \{0,1,0,2,\dots,0.9,1.0\}$ over two data sets (i.e., ICEWS14 and ICEWS18).
-We can see that OntoTKGE equipped with different base models is relatively stable over a wide range of $K$, indicating that our framework is not sensitive to $K$ and can be inherently adaptable to various TKG extrapolation scenarios.
+\textbf{Effect of the Parameter $K$.} We evaluate OntoTKGE's sensitivity to $K$ (0.1-1.0) on ICEWS14/ICEWS18 (Figure~\ref{fig:param_combined}).
+Performance remains stable across $K$ and base models.
+As the aperture of an entailment cone is related to its model capacity for hierarchical structures~\cite{hierarchical-entailment-learning-18}, this stability indicates that the considered range of $K$ suffices for modeling entailment relations in the ontology-view KG.
+This is supported by ablation results (Table~\ref{tab:ablation}), where removing $\mathcal{L}_{\text{hie}}$ causes the smallest drop in most settings, indicating that the low sensitivity to $K$ is consistent with the relatively small contribution of $\mathcal{L}_{\text{hie}}$.